n4m4g/plugin-installation-guide/README.md

-# plugin-installation-guide
+# Plugin-installation-guide
-Installation guide about ycm for C/C++ and jedi for python.
+Installation guide about ycm.

 ## Install latest vim and other required packages